danshome/gdd/GDD_PREDICTION.md

 - **Further model refinement** by incorporating additional environmental factors (e.g., precipitation, soil moisture).
 - **Validation with new data points** to improve predictive accuracy.
 - **Integration of real-time weather forecasts** to refine predictions dynamically.

+I have corrected the Markdown document to ensure that underscores (_) are properly formatted within LaTeX math mode.
+This should eliminate the "_' allowed only in math mode" error when displayed.
+Let me know if you need any further refinements!